core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

    * Notifications
    */

-  notification cool-library-change {
+  notification yang-library-change {
     description
-      "Generated when the set of modules and submodules supported by the server endpoint has changed.";
+      "Generated when the set of modules and submodules supported by the server has changed.";

     leaf module-set-id {
       type leafref {
-        path "/coollib:modules-state/coollib:module-set-id";
+        path "/lib:modules-state/lib:module-set-id";
       }
       mandatory true;
       description
         "Contains the module-set-id value representing the
-        set of modules and submodules supported at the server endpoint at the time the notification is generated.";
+        set of modules and submodules supported by the server at the time the notification is generated.";
     }
   }
 }